DennisTheodoreNedry/go-evil/README.md

 ## The compiler should then be able to
 1. List arguments for the compiler, `-h`
 2. Target plattform, windows, nix

+## Technical parts
+1. All directories created are temporarly and should be deleted when the program is finished